-The value of the alt attribute in the <img> element created by an image macro can be specified by appending a | character and the required text to the filename.
+The value of the alt attribute in the element can be specified by appending a | character and the required text to the filename.
 For example:

-'''

 #SCR(screenshot1|Screenshot 1)

-'''

 This #SCR macro creates an image named screenshot1.png with alt text 'Screenshot 1'.